Organic Organization: What It Is and How to Build One

 2. Purpose Over Procedures

 Instead of detailed procedures for every situation, organic organizations rely on shared purpose.
-When everyone understands the mission and product vision, they can make decisions aligned with organizational goals without needing step-by-step instructions.
+When everyone understands the mission and the direction the product is heading, they can make decisions aligned with organizational goals without needing step-by-step instructions.
 This requires investing time upfront in defining and communicating direction.

 3. Horizontal Communication Across Functions